KyleRego/anki_record/README.md

 ## Usage

-**To import any deck package (created by this gem or otherwise) into Anki, click the File menu and then "Import" from inside Anki.
-Do not double click the `.apkg` file to open Anki and import it at the same time.**

 The Anki package object is instantiated with `AnkiRecord::AnkiPackage.new`.
 If this is passed a block, it will execute the block, and afterwards zip an `*.apkg` file where `*` is the name argument (this argument is not allowed to contain spaces):

 ```ruby